ultrasamad/postgis-cheatsheet/README.md

 ```
 ***
 ## Point in Polygon
-There instaces where you want to determine if a point is inside a polygon.
+There are instances where you want to determine if a point is inside a polygon.
 Use this query

 ```sql
 SELECT ST_Contains(polygon_column, point_column);